Local estimators and Bayesian inverse problems with non-unique solutions: Inverse Problems with Non-unique Solutions

 \section{Inverse Problems with Non-unique Solutions}

 We consider three inverse problems with non-unique solutions: an inverse spectral problem, an inverse medium problem, and an inverse source problem.
 In fact, the last example shows that, for complicate posterior density functions, even the local point estimators might not be enough.
+More advanced estimators such as curve estimators or set estimators should be considered.